Serving All of British Columbia

 Class action lawsuits can bring public attention to a case.
 When facing a large entity like the Catholic Archdiocese of Vancouver, having a support system of people who have all been the victims of similar crimes can be heartening.
 The sheer number of people involved in the class action can direct the public’s attention to the overwhelming number of people impacted by the organization’s wrongful actions or inactions, thereby influencing the organization to change their practices in the future.

-However, depending on certain factors, joining a class action lawsuit is usually not be the most advisable course of action for victims of historic sexual abuse.
+However, depending on certain factors, joining a class action lawsuit is usually not the most advisable course of action for survivors of historic sexual abuse.
 In fact, there are several drawbacks to joining class action lawsuits.
 These include:

-• Lack of control: Although a class is made up of a collective of complainants, only certain representative parties and their lawyers have a say in the decision-making process.
-The class’s representatives can make important decisions on behalf of the entire class, including when to settle and for how much.
-Individual members of the class have no say as to how their case is handled by the representative parties and their lawyers.
+• Lack of control: Although a class is made up of a collective of survivors, only certain representative parties and their lawyers have control in the decision-making process.
+The class representative can make important decisions on behalf of the entire class, including when to settle and for how much.
+Individual members of the class do not have full control over how their case is handled by the representative parties and their lawyers.
+Class members also cannot appeal settlements or trial decisions even if they oppose them.

 • Lower settlement amounts: If a defendant is found to be at-fault, they may be required to provide the class with financial compensation.
-However, since the settlement amount awarded must be divided between the members of the class, depending on the number of people participating in the lawsuit, the settlement amounts awarded to individuals is most often much lower than if someone started their own personalized lawsuit.
+However, settlement amounts are divided between the members of the class.
+Settlement amounts awarded to class members are generally lower (often much lower), than what someone would receive through starting their own lawsuit.

 • Lack of future legal options: Participants in a class action lawsuit forfeit their rights to pursue a civil claim against the defendant in the future.
-That means, even if you were not awarded compensation for your specific damages, you will be unable to pursue future legal action against the at-fault party in order to recover compensation for your specific financial losses.
+That means, even if you were not awarded fair compensation for all of your losses in the class action, you will be unable to pursue future legal action.
 In our firm’s experience, people receive far less compensation through a class action than they would through their own legal claim.

 The Benefits of Pursuing a Civil Claim